Investing in bitcoin, other cryptocurrencies and NFTs

 We opine that it is too early in the evolution of this space, to make prudent suggestions on which cryptocurrency to invest in, how much risk to assign to such an investment, and how much proportion of an individual's portfolio should be allotted to this asset class.
 In short, we believe that it is not possible to derive optimised long-term risk-return derivations for any asset in this asset class.

 We believe that, as of now, investing in cryptocurrencies is a venture bet.
 We consider investing in bitcoins as speculation.
 We do not agree with the view that everyone should have at least a small part of their portfolio, say 2% to 5%, in bitcoin or other cryptocurrencies.

 One should invest in this asset class only from the play money that one might have set aside.
 Someone should not invest in this asset class if she is not comfortable with the realistic possibility of losing all her investment in it.

 Inclusion of NFTs in the portfolio of an individual

-We believe that you need to understand the value of the underlying objects such as art, music, photos, videos and in-game items because you consider investing in the NFT that represents any of these objects.
+We believe that you need to understand the value of the underlying objects such as art, music, photos, videos and in-game items before you consider investing in the NFT that represents any of these objects.

 Usage of existing research to assess cryptocurrencies